ChibiOS/ChibiOS/readme.txt

 - FIX: Fixed section separators comments into the HAL-related files.
 Now all the files should use the same style.
 - NEW: Improved HAL configuration file.
+- NEW: Serial driver model improvements, added states management and checks, added a new SD_NOISE_ERROR error event.
+- NEW: Readability improvements to the channels code.
+- NEW: Improvements and optimizations to the STM32 serial driver.
 - Documentation fixes and improvements.

 *** 1.3.6 ***